Eddie Mannix: Personal life

 Mannix was married twice and had no children.
 He married Bernice Fitzmaurice in 1916.
-Mannix had numerous affairs during the marriage but the couple remained married due to their Catholicism.
-However, in late 1937, Bernice petitioned for divorce, claiming that Mannix physically abused her and also citing the affairs.
+Mannix had numerous affairs during the marriage, but the couple remained married due to their Catholicism.
+However, in late 1937, Bernice petitioned for divorce, claiming that Mannix physically abused her and citing the affairs.
 Before the divorce was officially filed, Bernice died in a car accident outside Palm Springs, California on November 18, 1937.

 After Bernice's death, Mannix began living with actress and Ziegfeld Follies dancer Toni Lanier, with whom he had been having an affair.
 They married in May 1951 and remained married until Mannix's death in 1963.

-Mannix was suspected of involvement in the death of actor George Reeves, the star of the Adventures of Superman television series.
+Mannix was suspected of involvement in the death of actor George Reeves, the star of the television series Adventures of Superman.
 Reeves had begun having an affair with Mannix's wife Toni in 1951.
 Mannix reportedly approved of the affair, which was an open secret in Hollywood.
 Eddie Mannix was simultaneously having a long-term affair with a Japanese woman.
 As Mannix and his wife were Catholics who did not believe in divorce, the arrangement continued for the next several years.
 Reeves, however, ended the affair in early 1959 and soon became engaged to socialite Leonore Lemmon, which devastated Toni.
 Reeves died of a gunshot wound to the head at his home on June 16, 1959.
 His death was ruled a suicide, but controversy has surrounded that ruling ever since.
 Rumors arose that Mannix, who was rumored to have had connections to organized crime, had arranged for Reeves to be murdered by a hitman.
 Kashner and Schoenberger's partially fictionalized biography Hollywood Kryptonite alleged, without citing any sources, that Toni Lanier Mannix, using her husband's criminal connections, ordered George Reeves' murder.

-During his career as a studio fixer at MGM, Mannix allegedly left a trail of secret abortions, sham marriages and several other unsolved homicides in his wake.

 Later years and death

-Mannix suffered from a weak heart.
+Mannix suffered from a heart condition.
 By 1959, he had survived several heart attacks and used a wheelchair.

-On August 30, 1963, he died of a heart attack at his Beverly Hills home at the age of 72.
+On August 30, 1963, he died of a heart attack at his Beverly Hills, California home at age 72.
 He is buried at the Holy Cross Cemetery in Culver City, Los Angeles County.